Seluj/WE4B-Project/README.md

 To run this angular project you must first upload our database to your `phpMyAdmin`.
 You must also modify the `api/config.php` file so as to input the data corresponding to your database.
 You must also change the baseUrl string in the `.service files` and replace them by `http://localhost/`.
 Keep in mind we use 8.2 php version.
 Also before you launch the app make sure to run `npm install`.

+Also it's important to know that the creation of a restaurant doesn't work properly yet, we are facing an issue with uploading the images.
+It should be fixed soon and pushed to our git.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.